arrlancore/claude-react-template/supabase/README.md

-# DSA Pattern Master - Supabase Database Setup
+# PatternLift - Supabase Database Setup

-This directory contains the complete database setup for DSA Pattern Master, serving as the single source of truth for all database configuration.
+This directory contains the complete database setup for PatternLift, serving as the single source of truth for all database configuration.

 ## 📁 Directory Structure